Learn More About Prebiotics

 Even amongst industry insiders, there is some debate regarding the definition of a prebiotic, and the relationship between prebiotics, fiber and probiotics, as well as the agreed assessment of health benefit.
 It is clear however, that like probiotics not too long ago, there is consumer, practitioner and industry confusion, there is emerging science, and there is significant category growth and opportunity.

-GPA defines a prebiotic as “A nutritional product and/or ingredient selectively utilized in the microbiome producing health benefits.
+GPA defines a prebiotic as a product or ingredient that is utilized in the microbiota producing a health or performance benefit.

 The most common example is in the gastrointestinal tract, where prebiotics can alter the composition of organisms in the gut microbiome.